 When implemented correctly, co-marketing can have many benefits for the participating organizations.
-Notably, when you’re splitting the work and expense of a campaign, you’re able to get more out of your investment.
+Notably, when you’re splitting the work and expense of a campaign, you can get more out of your investment.
 Additionally, partnering with another organization can drive increased reach by helping you get exposure to a new audience.
 You’ll also be able to improve brand awareness and increase loyalty through co-marketing.

 Partnered Content & Guest Blogging

 Examples of partnered content include ebooks, blogs, and infographics.
 You jointly create a valuable resource designed to benefit your shared audience.
-Typically, it’s a good idea to identify a topic about which you can each share differing insights in order to provide a fresh perspective for your readers.
-After all, the goal is to create a co-marketed piece that is greater than the sum of its parts.
+Typically, it’s a good idea to identify a topic about which you can each share differing insights to provide a fresh perspective for your readers.
+After all, the goal is to create a co-marketed piece greater than the sum of its parts.

 Webinar or Video Series